Have you ever eaten macadamia nuts?

 Health Benefits of the Macadamia nut

 During the day I will also eat almonds, walnuts, Brazil nuts, and pistachio.
 Also, different seeds form part of my diet.
-A small handful of these health-giving nuts each day is considered to be sufficiently beneficial.
+A small handful of these health-giving nuts each day are considered being sufficiently beneficial.
 You should take care to not overdo it and try to stick to the natural variety.
 Salted or coated in chocolate should not be the norm.

 This nut is a powerhouse of good things

-More than 75% of the fat in the macadamia nut is the monounsaturated fat, which has health benefits.
-The MUFAs, a specific monounsaturated fatty acid is not easily found in other foods.
+Over 75% of the fat in the macadamia nut is the monounsaturated fat, which has health benefits.
+The MUFAs, a specific monounsaturated fatty acid, is not easily found in other foods.
 It is low in sugar (only 1 gram of natural sugar), and it is a low glycemic index food.